CapsLock-Studio/hacgin-extension/README.md

 # hacgin-extension
-An extension to get info-hash in hacgin.me
+An extension to get info-hash in hacgin.me.
-This extension only works in Google Chrome.
+This extension only works in Google Chrome for displaying magnet link in the website.